meshtastic/meshtastic/docs/software/python/using_library.md

 ---
-id: python-usage
+id: python-using-library
-title: Meshtastic-python usage
+title: using the Meshtastic-python library
-sidebar_label: Python usage
+sidebar_label: Using the meshtastic Python library
 ---

 An example using Python 3 code to send a message to the mesh, get and set a radio configuration preference: